TritonDataCenter/rfd/rfd/0026/README.md

 A volume is always deleted asynchronously.
 The output is the volume object being deleted.
 In order to determine when the volume is actually deleted, users need to poll the volume object's `state` property.

+If resources are using the volume to be deleted, the request results in an error and the error contains a list of resources that are using the volume.

 #### Filtering shared volumes zones from the ListMachines endpoint